Thousands of intel officers refusing vaccine risk dismissal | Law-Order

 - United States

 While many people will likely still get vaccinated before the administration's Nov.
 22 deadline for civilian workers, resistance to the mandate could leave major agencies responsible for national security without some personnel.
-Intelligence officers are particularly hard to replace due to the highly specialised work they do and the difficulties of completing security clearance checks.
+Intelligence officers are particularly hard to replace due to the highly specialized work they do and the difficulties of completing security clearance checks.
 The Office of the Director of National Intelligence declined several requests to provide figures for the intelligence community.
 The office also would not say what contingency plans are in place in case officers are taken off work due to not complying with the mandate.
-Director of National Intelligence Avril Haines declined at a hearing last week to disclose what percentage of the workforce had been vaccinated, but said "we are not anticipating that it is going to be an issue for mission."
-There are an estimated 100,000 employees in the intelligence community.
+Director of National Intelligence Avril Haines declined at a hearing last week to disclose what percentage of the workforce had been vaccinated, but said “we are not anticipating that it is going to be an issue for mission.”
 The vaccination rates provided by Stewart are mostly higher than those of the general U.S. population.
 About 70% of American adults are fully vaccinated and 80% have received at least one dose of a vaccine.
+There are an estimated 100,000 employees in the intelligence community.
 Stewart called on the administration to approve more exemptions for people on medical, religious and other grounds, and delay any terminations of intelligence officers.

+“My question is what's the impact on national security if we do that?”
+Stewart said.
+“You're potentially firing thousands of people on the same day.
+And it's not like you put an ad on Craigslist and have people apply by Thursday.”
+House Intelligence Committee Democrats say they're confident that the vaccination mandate will not cause a problem for the intelligence community.
+Rep. Jason Crow, a Colorado Democrat, said the agencies were doing “quite well” and that getting vaccinated was a sign of an employee's readiness.

 Rep. Darin LaHood, an Illinois Republican, echoed Stewart's concerns in a hearing last week and told agency leaders that the question of unvaccinated employees “affects all of you and us globally.”
 Sen. Mark Warner, D-Va., the chairman of the Senate Intelligence Committee, said in a statement that he supported requiring vaccinations for federal employees.
 “We need to be using every tool at our disposal to save lives and protect mission readiness,” Warner said.
 Federal employees who aren't vaccinated or haven't received an exemption by Nov.
 22 could face a suspension of 14 days or fewer, followed by possible dismissal.
 The General Services Administration has advised agencies that “unique operational needs of agencies and the circumstances affecting a particular employee may warrant departure from these guidelines if necessary.”
 Steve Morrison, director of the Global Health Policy Center at the Washington-based Center for Strategic & International Studies, said the vaccine mandate was still relatively new and he expected the numbers to change before the administration's cutoff.
 Morrison said that as intelligence agencies broadly work with unvaccinated employees, “they're going to have to show some flexibility around the margins without compromising away the basic strategy and goals.”
 “Getting control over this pandemic in the United States requires getting to a much higher level of vaccine coverage,” Morrison said.
 “It's a matter of national security.”